Sorecchione07435/XAPKCreator_English/README.md

 ### Download it

-Unfortunately the XAPK Creator project has been discontinued, it will be reintroduced soon
+Unfortunately the XAPK Creator project has been discontinued

 This implies that it will no longer be available for download until a stable version is developed